chenh1/dti-party-time/README.md

 dti-party-time
 ==============

-Calculates Approximate Debt to Income Ratio for Mortgage and other grown-up stuff.
+Javascript function which calculates approximate debt to income ratio to estimate pre-qualification chances, monthly mortgage payments, and other grown-up stuff.